 Trim ends of asparagus at their natural breaking point.
 Bend a stalk of asparagus until it breaks.
 Use the trimmed stalk as a guide to cut the rest of the asparagus in the same general place.
 Discard tough ends.

-Combine the orange zest, dijon mustard, vinegar, olive oil, salt and pepper in a small bowl.
+Combine the orange zest, dijon mustard, vinegar, olive oil, honey, salt and pepper in a small bowl.
 Whisk until emulsified.
 Set aside.